 With sports vision training, baseball players achieved greater batting statistics.
 Football players had a significant reduction in concussions with the addition of sports vision training pre-season.

 Sports vision training offers athletes a competitive edge, as many organizations and teams have not implemented it on a wide scale.
 This could be due to lack of the equipment necessary and the proper vision testing performed by a neuro optometrist.
 Dr. Talaber understands the importance of gaining the competitive edge for sport as she was a national-level competitive figure skater for 12 years.

 A Neuro-Vision Evaluation is the first step in sports vision training.
 The evaluation will uncover any visual inefficiencies and assesses visual performance in 20 main areas of vision that are vital to sports performance.
-A full report of visual performance is generated, so the athlete (parents and coach) understand whether or not vision is efficient to support the athlete’s skill or if vision could be improved to produce better sports performance.
+A full report of visual performance is generated, so the athlete, parents, and coach understand whether or not vision is efficient to support the athlete’s skill or if vision could be improved to produce enhanced sports performance.

 - Clarity – Ability to see targets with crisp vision

 - Dynamic Clarity – Ability to see targets clearly when in motion